I’m glad to introduce you to the activities and products I offer around 3D printing (FDM) and more.

 Found some time again to update the stable PPA.
 Luckily there were only minor things that need to be adjusted, so the update of the packages didn’t take too much time!

 Plugins are back plus one more!

 All CAD integration plugins are back in Cura’s marketplace.
 All of them went through an intensive check by Ultimaker after ensuring a higher quality of the code using CI.
-Additionally, a new plugin made it into the market place: PowerManagement plugin
+Additionally, a new plugin made it into Cura’s marketplace: PowerManagement plugin

-This plugin provides the feature to inhibiting standby of your computer.
-So if you are still one of the people which prints over serial connection or transferring your Gcode a different way which also takes time, this plugin might be a great workaround already.
+This plugin provides the feature of inhibiting the standby of your computer.
+So if you are still one of the people who print over a serial connection or transferring your Gcode a different way which also takes time, this plugin might be a great workaround already.
 Upcoming features will be around CPU boosting during slicing, keeping the monitor on while watching your print or whatever else.

 Visiting FormNext 2019